stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 * 12 hours

 **38. A client who is using EC2 believes that someone other than approved administrators is trying to gain access to her Linux web app instances, and she asks what sort of network access logging can be added to the system.
 Which of the following might you recommend?**
-* Make use of an OS level logging tools such as iptables and log events to CloudWatch or S3
+* Make use of an OS level logging tools such as IP tables and log events to CloudWatch or S3

 **39. Your company likes the idea of storing files on AWS.
 However, low-latency service of the last few days of files is important to customer service.
 Which Storage Gateway configuration would you use to achieve both of these ends?**
 * Gateway-Cached volumes - retain a copy of frequently accessed data subsets locally.
 Cached volumes offer a substantial cost savings on primary storage and minimize the need to scale your storage on-premises